NOTE

 Note: When creating the target_conjugate sub-directory you will need to replace the following characters with an underscore: space, tab, “/”, “", “{“, “}”, “[”, “]”, “(“, “)”, “<”, “>”, “:”, “&”.
 Consequently, supporting material for the target conjugate pair of “Chicken IgY (H&L)”, “FITC” is found in a directory named “Chicken_IgY__H_L__FITC”.

 3. Optionally add small (<300KB) image files (jpg) and refer to them in the supporting material file.
 Please format your images as 72dpi, 24bit color, 1200x1200px.
 Write caption identifying validated reagent.
 Use colorblind safe colors (e.g. cyan, red; magenta, green, blue; no green and red).
 Include scale bar.
 Use zoom that allows fine details to be seen.
 See an example here.
+Add the file information to the image_resources.csv file found in the data directory.

 Adding information to existing line: